Xubuntu/wiki.xubuntu.org/content/contact.md

 ## Xubuntu Council

-The Xubuntu Council consists of 3 members and oversees the project\'s main direction.
+The Xubuntu Council consists of 3 members and oversees the project's main direction.
 It replaces the previous Project Leader role.

 The current council members are: